GaganDureja/Boards_app/readme.md

 After that go to the directory in CMD/Terminal where you can see manage.py and  write the following command:-

 		python3 manage.py runserver
+		or
+		python manage.py runserver